Threshold Graphs Maximize Homomorphism Densities: Abstract

 \section{Abstract}

 Given a fixed graph $H$ and a constant $c \in [0,1]$, we can ask what graphs $G$ with edge density $c$ asymptotically maximize the homomorphism density of $H$ in $G$.
 For all $H$ for which this problem has been solved, the maximum is always asymptotically attained on one of two kinds of graphs: the quasi-star or the quasi-clique.
-We show that for any $H$ the maximizing $G$ is asymptotically a threshold graph, while the quasi-clique and the quasi-star are the simplest threshold graphs having only two parts.
+We show that for any $H$ the maximizing $G$ is asymptotically a threshold graph, while the quasi-clique and the quasi-star are the simplest threshold graphs, having only two parts.
 This result gives us a unified framework to derive a number of results on graph homomorphism maximization, some of which were also found quite recently and independently using several different approaches.
 We show that there exist graphs $H$ and densities $c$ such that the optimizing graph $G$ is neither the quasi-star nor the quasi-clique \cite{day2019conjecture}.
-We rederive a result of Janson et al. \cite{janson2004upper} on maximizing homomorphism numbers, which was originally found using entropy methods.
-We also show that for $c$ large enough all graphs $H$ maximize on the quasi-clique \cite{gerbner2018maximum}, and in analogy with \cite{kopparty2011homomorphism} we define the homomorphism density domination exponent of two graphs, and find it for any $H$ and an edge.
+We also show that for $c$ large enough all graphs $H$ maximize on the quasi-clique \cite{gerbner2018maximum}, and for any $c \in [0,1]$ the density of $K_{1,2}$ is always maximized on either the quasi-star or the quasi-clique \cite{ahlswede1978graphs}.
+Finally, we extend our results to uniform hypergraphs.